RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Experiments

 We test two scenarios, with results presented in Figure~\ref{fig:eta_verification}: (a) \textbf{Single Annotator:} A single annotator whose dataset is modified with a synthetically controlled noise rate. (b) \textbf{Two Annotators:} A scenario with two annotators, where Annotator 1 serves as a baseline using the original data without added noise, while the dataset for Annotator 2 is injected with progressively increasing noise levels.

-The results in Figure~\ref{fig:eta_verification} show that the estimated reliability $\eta$ (LCPO) closely tracks the ground-truth $\eta$ (GPT-4o) in both single-annotator (Figure~\ref{fig:eta_single}) and two-annotator (Figure~\ref{fig:eta_two}) settings.
-Notably, in the two-annotator experiment, LCPO successfully identifies the stable reliability of the baseline annotator while accurately tracking the declining reliability of the noisy one.
+The results in Figure~\ref{fig:eta_verification} show that the estimated reliability $\eta$ (RE-PO) closely tracks the ground-truth $\eta$ (GPT-4o) in both single-annotator (Figure~\ref{fig:eta_single}) and two-annotator (Figure~\ref{fig:eta_two}) settings.
+Notably, in the two-annotator experiment, RE-PO successfully identifies the stable reliability of the baseline annotator while accurately tracking the declining reliability of the noisy one. \rebuttal{ Although the theorem assumes a perfectly calibrated model, these experiments demonstrate that RE-PO's reliability estimates remain accurate and stable even when the underlying model is only approximately calibrated and trained under realistic noise patterns, mitigating concerns that early miscalibration would systematically down-weight correct labels. }